Brilliant People – A Short Story – Fantasy / Thriller

 Douglas spoke to the police in his smoothest voice.
 His answers were easy, like how chocolate slides down the palette.
 Sweet and satisfying.
 Pleasant and seductive.
 Douglas was a chocolate fountain of dripping goodness.
 His words spilling eloquently with finesse.
 He was the chocolatier of sophistry.
 And he dealt with the questions deftly.

-That old girl opposite.
+Only there was one distraction.
+A jagged and jutting stone in his nectar-like river of underworld waters: the old girl opposite.
 Peering at him again.
 Twitching her nose in sync with her curtains.

 That old bag.